MARYLAND

 Artwork

-As information: My name is Al Torney and I live in Annapolis, Maryland.
-I attended my first stock car race in 1953 at Westport Stadium in Baltimore, Maryland.
-I have been a fan ever since.
-More than anything else I miss the old Sportsman-Modifieds of the '50's and early '60's before they started cutting them down.
-However, I still love them all.
+Al Torney attended his first stock car race in 1953 at Westport Stadium in Baltimore, Maryland.
+He was a fan ever since.
+More than anything else he missed the old Sportsman-Modifieds of the '50's and early '60's before they started cutting them down.
+However, he still loved them all.

 The below drawings have been submitted by Charlie Lindmar of Islamarada, Florida (formerly from New Jersey).